Tower Hamlets (UK Parliament constituency): Redistribution

 In 1885 the parliamentary borough was split into seven single-member divisions.
 These were Bow and Bromley, Limehouse, Mile End, Poplar, St George, Stepney and Whitechapel.

 Members of Parliament

 Elections

 Turnout, in multi-member elections, is estimated by dividing the number of votes by two.
 To the extent that electors did not use both their votes, the figure given will be an underestimate.

 Change is calculated for individual candidates, when a party had more than one candidate in an election or the previous one.
 When a party had only one candidate in an election and the previous one change is calculated for the party vote.

 Elections in the 1830s

 Lushington was appointed a judge of the High Court of Admiralty, requiring a by-election.

 Elections in the 1840s

 Fox was appointed Surveyor-General of the Ordnance, requiring a by-election.

 Elections in the 1850s

 Elections in the 1860s

-Ayrton was appointed First Commissioner of Works and Public Buildings, requiring a by-election.
+Ayrton was appointed First Commissioner of Works, requiring a by-election.